Audio-AGI/.github/README.md

 # Audio-AGI

-We are a research community focusing on audio x AI research, including

 Audio-AGI is an open-source research community.
 The community members are working on audio x AI research, including but not limited to:
 - Computational Auditory Scene Analysis (e.g., source separation, audio classification)
 - Generative AI for audio (e.g., text-to-audio/music/speech synthesis)